puzzles, a MATLAB code which was used to solve puzzles.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-PUZZLES is available in a FORTRAN90 version and a MATLAB version.
+puzzles is available in a FORTRAN90 version and a MATLAB version.

 The seven digit puzzle The Digit Puzzle.
 It wasn't hard to find the seven unique digits of an integer such that the integer was divisible by each digit.
 But it was actually hard to figure out the order of the digits in the integer!
 Some thought was able to whittle down the last few digits to a small collection, and we knew the integer had to be a multiple of the least common multiple of the digits, but no way was obvious to actually determine the integer.
-At that point, Jeff Borggaard wrote the following MATLAB program to search for the answer.
+At that point, Jeff Borggaard wrote the following MATLAB code to search for the answer.

 Let P1 and P2 be arbitrary permutations of the integers from 1 to 10.

 Pair corresponding entries of the permutations to create the set of 10 points (P1(1),P2(1)) through (P1(10),P2(10)).
 Now subtract 5, that is, N/2, from the X and Y coordinates of each point so that their average value is zero.
 Then apply a rotation of 45 degrees to each vector.